National Guard deployed after Kenosha shooting, suspect arrested | DW | 26.08.2020

 US police say they have arrested a teenage suspect after two people were shot dead during Black Lives Matter protests in Kenosha, Wisconsin.
 President Trump has deployed federal law enforcement and the National Guard.

-Police in the neighboring US state of Illinois arrested a teenager on suspicion of first-degree homicide on Wednesday after two people were fatally shot and a third was wounded during unrest in Kenosha, Wisconsin, authorities said.
+Police in the neighboring US state of Illinois arrested a 17-year-old on Wednesday after two people were fatally shot and a third was wounded during unrest in Kenosha, Wisconsin, authorities said.

+Kenosha County officials charged the teenager with first-degree intentional homicide, Illinois police said.

+"The suspect in this incident ... is currently in custody of the Lake County Judicial System pending an extradition hearing to transfer custody from Illinois to Wisconsin," they added.

-Daily protests have rocked the city since the police shooting of Black man Jacob Blake, 29, on the weekend.
+Daily protests have rocked Kenosha since the police shooting of Black man Jacob Blake, 29, on the weekend.

+Two people were shot dead amid clashes between protesters and vigilantes on Tuesday night.
+Video footage posted online shows a young white man with a semi-automatic rifle appearing to shoot at protesters.
+The recording also shows the shooter walking down the street as police vehicles drive past him.

+Officials said early Wednesday that there were multiple shots fired before midnight, and that an investigation was underway.

+The Kenosha demonstrations have mostly drawn peaceful protesters, but some groups have clashed with police and vandalized buildings and businesses at night.

-President Donald Trump announced on Twitter that Wisconsin had accepted offers of federal assistance.
+On Wednesday, President Donald Trump announced on Twitter that Wisconsin had accepted offers of federal assistance to restore order.

 "TODAY, I will be sending federal law enforcement and the National Guard to Kenosha, WI to restore LAW and ORDER!"
 Trump wrote, again leaning on the 52-year-old campaign slogans of Richard Nixon from 1968.